zchee/neovim-wiki/Plugin-UI-architecture.md

 A contributing factor to legacy Vim's huge codebase is its explicit support for dozens of widget toolkits for GUI interfaces.
 Neovim avoids that by delegating GUI implementation to external clients.
-The client(s) control the Neovim `nvim` process via a msgpack-rpc API, which allows them to:
+The client(s) control the Neovim `nvim` process via a msgpack-rpc API, allowing them to:

-- Execute any vim command
+- Execute Vim commands
-- Evaluate vimscript expressions
+- Evaluate Vimscript expressions
 - Manipulate buffers, windows and tabs
 - Receive/handle editor events